AI & Business

 Building a demo is easy.
 Running AI systems in production, where they handle real customers and real money, is hard.
 Ask for examples of systems that have been live for months, not just proof-of-concept demos.

-2. Check their engineering background
+2. Check their engineering credentials

 3. Look for fixed pricing